Get from Gail

 - Check out the book’s Pinterest board for visual inspiration

 - Want more in this series?
 Please say so in a review and include which werewolf you want to find love next!

 LISTEN TO A SAMPLE OF THE AUDIOBOOK?

-How to Marry a Werewolf was an Amazon and Borderlands bestseller.
+How to Marry a Werewolf was an Amazon bestseller.